Unlocking the potential of AI in radiology with real-life applications

 AS: What about your AI investment?

 DL: Thanks to our unique structure and culture we were able to inject AI meaningfully into our system.
 This allowed us to improve patient care and outcomes at the enterprise level, not just the facility level and I’m extremely excited about its potential.
 This is already up and running in Ohio and will soon be in our Wisconsin and Iowa practices.
-We are using the Aidoc Intracranial hemorrhage algorithm and have already demonstrated how well it works.
+We are using the Aidoc Intracranial Hemorrhage algorithm and have already demonstrated how well it works.
 We’re often presented with lots of cases from emergency departments late in the day and the algorithm notifies that there is an acute case in the list so that it’s accessible to the next available radiologist that has the relevant qualification.

 AS: Do you believe that the AI can transform workflow and better support the radiologist?

 DL: We realized that for AI to be effective we had to understand how it really works in practice.
 As we have such a diverse hospital population, it presented us with an opportunity to learn how well AI performs in this setting.
 We designed a peer-reviewed study led by the clinical team at LucidHealth that identified the need to focus more on ED exams as those patients have a higher potential clinical significance.
 We looked at 2, 000 exams in the ED, then we ran an NLP tool and classified them by either negative or positive exams based on the reports.
 Then all the negative exams were reviewed by the algorithm to see if it could detect anything and it flagged 14 cases which we then reviewed to assess if they were false positives or accurate.
 The initial data was extraordinary.
 Initially I thought this study was going to be a waste of time, but now I feel exactly the opposite.
 I thought there would be a lot of false positives because we are a high functioning practice with extensive experience.
-Yet this combination of radiologist and machine allowed us to detect an additional eight or nine percent of true Intracranial hemorrhages.
+Yet this combination of radiologist and machine has the potential to allowed us to detect additional true Intracranial hemorrhages.
 This has the potential to set the bar on patient outcomes and patient safety – the combination of people and machines is so much better than people on their own and the use of AI can truly transform how we deliver patient care and radiologist support.